analogsenses/source/source/_posts/2016-01-21-a-new-design.markdown

 You see, after years of making occasional tweaks here and there on the site’s CSS, the entire file had turned into a bloated mess, with many redundant and/or contradictory directives, to the point where making even the most trivial changes had become a challenge.

-Good CSS hygiene is very important to the well-being of a site.
+Good CSS hygiene is very important to the well-being of any site.
 When you discover a horrible bug in the design — and I do mean _when_, not if — the ability to fix it quickly and safely can save you a ton of downtime, and quite a few headaches.

 With that in mind, a few weeks ago I decided it was finally time to clean up my own mess, and I’ve since been rewriting the site’s entire CSS from scratch.
 Today, I’m ready to publish the revised design, which you’re seeing right now.